openfisca/openfisca-doc/coding-the-legislation/35_periods.md

 An Instant is a specific day, such as a cutoff date.

-> Internally, time, Periods are stored as:
+> Internally, Periods are stored as:
 > - a start instant
 > - a unit (MONTH, YEAR)
 > - a quantity of units.